Ukrainian Women and Children

 On October 29, 2018, Women Refugees Advocacy Project members with Yazidi women from BC and Ontario delivered the Yazidi trauma care petition to Jenny Kwan, MP, at the Canadian Parliament in Ottawa.

 Ms. Kwan held a press conference in the Canadian Parliamentary Press Gallery where many of us spoke.
 Later that same day, Jenny Kwan stood up in the House of Commons and gave a passionate speech on the importance of trauma care for the survivors of ISIS genocide and torture, and tabled the petition.
-There was clapping in the House and we waved from the Gallery and held our hands over hearts in response.
+There was clapping in the House and we waved from our seats in the Public Gallery while holding our hands over our hearts in response.

 Thank you to all the people who signed and co-signed the petition!

 Genocide against the Yazidi